-Petfinder is also an excellent online resource to find Russian Blue kittens for adoption in your local area: it is an online registry for local animal shelters to list their pets for adoption on.
+Petfinder is also an excellent online resource to find Russian Blue kittens for adoption in your local area: it is an online registry for local animal shelters to list their pets for adoption.

-Picking a Name for Your Russian Blue Kitten
+Picking a Name for Your Russian Blue Cat

-Finally a job which should be fun: picking your Russian Blue kitten’s name.
+Finally, a job that should be great fun: picking your Russian Blue kitten’s name.

-Once your kitten is settled in and has a name, that’s when they really begin to feel like art of the family.
+Once your kitten is settled in and has a name, that’s when they really begin to feel like part of the family.